olliw42/mLRS-docu/docs/BASIC_SETUP.md

 The configuration of the ArduPilot flight controller can follow exactly the description in [CRSF Telemetry and Yaapu Telemetry App: ArduPilot Setup](CRSF.md#ardupilot-setup), if CRSF can be used.

 If your flight controller does not support CRSF but only SBus, then please consult the ArduPilot documentation.
-The SERIALx (serial port) and SRy (stream rates) parameters should hiowever be configures as described in [CRSF Telemetry and Yaapu Telemetry App: mLRS Rx Module Setup](CRSF.md#mlrs-rx-module-setup).
+The SERIALx (serial port) and SRy (stream rates) parameters should however be configured as described in [CRSF Telemetry and Yaapu Telemetry App: ArduPilot Setup](CRSF.md#ardupilot-setup).

 Note: Setting up ArduPilot for a SBus or CRSF receiver can be a bit tricky by times, and there can be more than one way to achieve it.
 It is best to consult the ArduPilot wiki, or ask in the ArduPilot discussion channel.